 What would the ghosts of America’s greatest entrepreneurs think of the industries they created after a century of progress?

 The Wright Brothers might be stunned by the size and the range of a modern 747.
 Alexander Graham Bell would be amazed that a smartphone, smaller than his candlestick phone, could wirelessly call anyone on the planet just by speaking their name.
-Henry Ford might be impressed at the speed, acceleration, comfort
+Henry Ford might be impressed at the speed, acceleration, comfort, and range of a modern car.

 But, what about Thomas Edison?
 Looking at a modern substation, he might scratch his head and think, “well, this looks an awful lot like the ones we built in the early 1900’s.
 Even the basic architecture seems pretty similar.
 What have you people been doing?”